 Details of the Recall

 The cars will then retain this setting even after shutting the car off and turning it back on.
-Since backup cameras are federally regulated in the United States, all of these cars fail to comply with the U.S. vehicle safety standards.
+Since backup cameras are federally regulated in the United States, all of these cars fail to comply with U.S. vehicle safety standards.
 Nissan recently recalled more than 1 million vehicles for precisely the same problem.
 Owners of these defective vehicles will receive notices in the mail starting Nov.
 19.

 The repair is simply a software upgrade to fix the issue.
 The change essentially reduces the range of brightness and contrast adjustments.
-The National Highway Traffic Safety Administration’s Office of Vehicle Safety Compliance first became aware of this potential issue on a 2019 BMW X4 and contacting BMW on May 15, 2019.
+The National Highway Traffic Safety Administration’s Office of Vehicle Safety Compliance first became aware of this potential issue on a 2019 BMW X4 and contacted BMW on May 15, 2019.
 This is the second recall covering the new Toyota Supra.
 The first was because of an improper weld for the seatbelt guide loop mount, but that only affected very few vehicles.

 Auto Product Liability Issues